House Republicans express concern over party infighting, but not the Islamophobic rhetoric that set it off

 Weeks after Holocaust Museum visit, Rep. Greene makes new Nazi-era comparison in opposing vaccination push

 The recent controversy started when a video posted on Twitter showed Boebert during an event last week in her Colorado district, where she shared a story about once riding a Capitol elevator with Omar and remarking to a Capitol Police officer: “Well, she doesn’t have a backpack.
 We should be fine.”

-Boebert apologized to anyone who was offended by her remarks, for which some Republicans said she should have been given more credit.
-Even Mace said in an interview that “one of the good things Congresswoman Boebert did was acknowledge it, take responsibility for it and apologize for it.”

-But tensions rose again earlier this week when Boebert refused to publicly apologize to Omar for the Islamophobic comments during a phone call with the Minnesota congresswoman and instead accused her of being “anti-American and antisemitic.”
+That was followed by Boebert’s apology to anyone she offended and her tense phone call with Omar that escalated the situation.

 Greene came to Boebert’s defense, and the Twitter spat with Mace ensued, in which Greene called Mace “the trash in the GOP conference” and accused the South Carolina Republican — who is a rape survivor and supports exceptions to an abortion ban for victims of rape and incest — as being “pro-abort.”